wanghan4034/DeepBurst/README.md

 # **Model overview**

-DeepBurst is a transformer-based framework that predicts genome-wide transcriptional bursting kinetics from promoter-proximal histone modification profiles.
-It aims to quantify how chromatin states shape bursting behavior by jointly modeling burst frequency and burst size.
+DeepBurst is a Transformer-based framework for predicting genome-wide transcriptional bursting kinetics from promoter-proximal histone modification profiles.
+The model is designed to quantify how chromatin states shape bursting behavior by jointly modeling **burst frequency** and **burst size**.

-For each gene, we represent the local regulatory context using a 40 kb window centered at the transcription start site.
-ChIP–seq coverage tracks for seven canonical histone modifications spanning activating and repressive chromatin states (H3K9ac, H3K27ac, H3K4me3, H3K4me1, H3K36me3, H3K27me3, H3K9me3) are aggregated into 80 bins of 500 bp.
-A Transformer encoder then learns dependencies across genomic positions and across histone marks, producing a position-resolved regulatory embedding.
+For each gene, the local regulatory context is represented by a **40 kb window** centered on the transcription start site (TSS).
+ChIP–seq coverage tracks for seven canonical histone modifications spanning activating and repressive chromatin states (**H3K9ac, H3K27ac, H3K4me3, H3K4me1, H3K36me3, H3K27me3, H3K9me3**) are aggregated into **80 bins of 500 bp**.
+A Transformer encoder learns dependencies across genomic positions and across histone marks, producing a position-resolved regulatory embedding.

-To generate supervisory labels, gene-specific bursting parameters are inferred from matched single-cell RNA-seq data using stochastic transcription models and aligned with the corresponding histone profiles in the same cell line.
-Because capture efficiency, cell type, and inference pipelines can introduce systematic shifts in continuous kinetic estimates, we formulate prediction as a binary classification task rather than regression.
-Within each cell line, genes are labeled as high or low burst frequency and high or low burst size using median-based thresholds, yielding robust labels for training.
+Supervisory labels are derived by inferring gene-specific bursting parameters from matched single-cell RNA-seq data using stochastic transcription models, and aligning these estimates with histone profiles from the same cell line.
+Because capture efficiency, cell type, and inference pipelines can introduce systematic shifts in continuous kinetic estimates, DeepBurst is trained as a **binary classification** model rather than a regression model.
+Within each cell line, genes are labeled as **high/low burst frequency** and **high/low burst size** using **median-based thresholds**, yielding robust training targets.

-The transcription-start-site–centered embedding extracted from the Transformer output is passed through fully connected layers and two parallel binary classifiers to predict burst frequency and burst size labels.
-Model training and evaluation are performed separately per cell type using fourfold chromosome-split cross-validation to prevent information leakage between training and validation sets.
+The TSS-centered embedding extracted from the Transformer output is passed through fully connected layers and two parallel binary classifiers to predict burst frequency and burst size labels.
+Model training and evaluation are performed **separately per cell type** using **four-fold chromosome-split cross-validation** to reduce the risk of information leakage between training and validation sets.

-Once trained, the model supports downstream analyses including genome-wide bursting-state prediction from histone profiles, identification of informative histone marks and genomic positions, and in silico perturbation analyses that prioritize histone-signal changes predicted to shift genes between bursting states.
+Once trained, DeepBurst supports downstream analyses including genome-wide bursting-state prediction from histone profiles, identification of informative histone marks and genomic positions, and **in silico perturbation** analyses that prioritize histone-signal changes predicted to shift genes between bursting states.

-# **Data Preprocessing**
+# **Data preprocessing**

 This repository provides preprocessing scripts for constructing model-ready datasets for transcriptional burst prediction.
-The pipeline integrates **histone modification features** with **bursting labels** (burst frequency and burst size, including expression and noise), and produces standardized inputs for downstream training and evaluation. **Cell lines are indexed using Roadmap Epigenomics **EID identifiers, as defined in the **Roadmap 2015** reference epigenome compendium; in this repository, E003 corresponds to H1, E118 corresponds to HepG2, and E116 corresponds to GM12878.
+The pipeline integrates **histone modification features** with **bursting labels** (burst frequency and burst size, optionally including expression and noise), and produces standardized inputs for downstream training and evaluation.

+Cell lines are indexed using Roadmap Epigenomics **EID** identifiers defined in the **Roadmap 2015** reference epigenome compendium.
+In this repository, **E003** corresponds to **H1**, **E118** corresponds to **HepG2**, and **E116** corresponds to **GM12878**.